frederik-hoeft/rimworld-more-injuries/README.md

 > [!WARNING]
 > Once a certain point of no return has been reached and the lethal triad of trauma has caused the patient to enter a death spiral, it may become impossible to save them, even with the best medical care.
 As such, it is crucial to act quickly and decisively in the face of severe injuries and complications.
 Keep trained medics with the appropriate equipment on standby when engaging in combat and have pawns carry life-saving equipment like [tourniquets](#tourniquet) at all times.

+> [!TIP]
+> While More Injuries attempts to approximate the complexities of real-world trauma care, it is understandable if you don't want to deal with the added complexity of the lethal triad of trauma in your game.
+Keep in mind that you can customize many aspects of the mod in the mod settings.
+If you want to disable the advanced trauma simulation, you can do so by un-checking the `Enable advanced trauma simulation` option.

 ## Injuries and Medical Conditions A-Z

 The following sections provide an overview of the new injuries and medical conditions added by the More Injuries mod, as well as their effects and treatment options.